aridjayarecipes/cutesrecipes.web.app/content/post/1932-how-to-prepare-favorite-baked-brussel-sprout.md

 - " Finely chopped garlic or use one from the bottle"
 recipeinstructions:
 - "Preheat oven at 150-170°C. Then Halve and cut brussel sprouts into 4.
 Place these cuties in a bowl, add the rest of the ingredients and mix all until well combined.
 For more adventurous taste, Sprinkle some chillie flakes."
-- "Pour & spread this on a baking tray for 10min depending on the oven and doneness preference.
+- "Pour &amp; spread this on a baking tray for 10min depending on the oven and doneness preference.
 Serve warm."
 categories:
 - Recipe
 tags: